 If the changes are done by malware, then it can cause some serious technical or operational or both issues to your computer.
 In some cases, they swiftly install themselves onto the computer that sometimes you will know only after they are downloaded.
 PUM is a possibly unwanted computer setting done to your computer not necessarily by a computer virus or malware.
 PUMs are usually carried out by Adware, scareware, malware and remote tools that change browser or other settings

-Changing of settings can also be caused by a legitimately installed software or your system administrator.
+Changing of settings can also be caused by a legitimately installed software or system administrator.
 These may or may not be considered as a Potentially Unwanted Modification.

 Potentially Unwanted Modification (PUM)